rafian-git/Envoy-gRPC-JSON-transcoder-with-2-Golang-services/README.md

 Now, test the endpoints using the given `json` collection file in the `http-request-collection` directory & see the ✨Magic✨

 _N.B.
-Being new to in Golang, I didn't add dependency folders to .gitignore in fear of version mismatch issues.
+Being new in Golang, I didn't add dependency folders to .gitignore in fear of version mismatch issues.
 Due to this cloning may take longer than expected_